OfirTheOne/ether/README.md

 To inject a provider class in another controller / provider / guard class constructor the class must be decorated with `@Provider()`.

-a provider is a class that ideally do one of :
+A provider is a class that ideally do one of :
 * holds the api call's business logic.
 * function as a separation layer between the controller and the db layer.
-* function as a generic (or not) utility<br>
+* function as a generic (or not) utility service.<br>

 ```ts
 @Provider()